MemoryWrong/memorywrong.github.io/README.md

 - [unsplash](https://unsplash.com/) - Get the dummy images for your blog template.
 - [HTML5up](https://html5up.net/) - Get the static html page templates for your blog development.
+- [plop](https://github.com/plopjs/plop) - generate the html page templates, js and * for your blog development.

 ## License